mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 The purpose of this glossary is to shed some light on the fundamental definitions of big data and MapReduce, and Spark.
+This document is a list of terms, words, and concepts found in or relating to big data, MapReduce, and Spark.